Social security contributions

 The VAT law allows the government to change the VAT rate within the range of 5% to 15%.
-However, since the enactment of the VAT law in 1984, the government has never changed the VAT rate.

 In general, VAT collection is based on the accrual principle, whereby VAT must be collected at the time of delivery of taxable goods or services.
 The term delivery, in this case, is defined as the time when risk and ownership of goods have been transferred or when income from a service delivery can be reliably estimated or measured.
 In the accrual system, income or receivables are acknowledged when a transaction takes place, regardless of whether the transaction has been paid for or not.
 The recognition of revenue or receivables is indicated by the issue of a commercial invoice, which is a source document for this recognition and a basis for recording it.